CMSgov/bluebutton-site-static/_pages/developers.md

 #### Personal health data aggregators

 Digital health applications can use BB2.0 to give Medicare enrollees a more comprehensive view of their health data.
 Access to personal health data can make Medicare enrollees more aware of their health conditions, helping them communicate more effectively with their providers.
-Research shows that thirty percent of  Medicare enrollees have 2 or 3 chronic conditions and see 5 or more physicians annually.1 Helping Medicare enrollees gather their health information in one place makes it easier for them to coordinate care across providers and may minimize redundant procedures.
+Research shows that thirty percent of  Medicare enrollees have 2 or 3 chronic conditions and see 5 or more physicians annually.<a href="#footnote-1"><sup>1</sup></a> Helping Medicare enrollees gather their health information in one place makes it easier for them to coordinate care across providers and may minimize redundant procedures.

 #### Insurance plan finders